breandan/kotlingrad/README.md

 ### Type classes

-Suppose we have a base type, `Nat` defined as an interface with a unitary member, `nil`, and its successor function, `next`, representing the [Peano encoding](https://en.wikipedia.org/wiki/Peano_axioms) for natural numbers.
+Suppose we have a base type, `Nat` defined as an interface with a unitary member, `nil`, and its successor function, `next`, representing the [Church encoding](https://en.wikipedia.org/wiki/Church_axioms) for natural numbers.
 To emulate instantiation, we can provide a pseudo-constructor by giving it a [companion object](https://kotlinlang.org/docs/object-declarations.html#companion-objects) equipped with an [invoke operator](https://kotlinlang.org/docs/operator-overloading.html#invoke-operator) as follows:

 ```kotlin
 interface Nat<T> {